 Inspection Requirements.

-Determine if the licensee performs leak test surveys of radioactive sealed sources in accordance with license requirements.
+Determine if the licensee or a contractor performs leak test surveys of radioactive sealed sources in accordance with license requirements.

-Verify the storage of sealed sources in accordance with 10 CFR 20.1903(c).
+Verify the storage of sealed sources is in accordance with 10 CFR 20.1903(c).

 Inspection Guidance.

-If any sealed sources are included in the NRC license nspect a selection of records of leak tests of radioactive sealed sources required since the last inspection.
+If any sealed sources are included in the NRC license, inspect a selection of records of leak tests of radioactive sealed sources required since the last inspection.

 Guidance on exempt quantities and concentrations are listed in 10 CFR 30.15, 30.18, 30.70, and 30.71.
 License requirements applicable to sealed sources are not necessarily relevant to electroplated sources unless specifically addressed in the license.